-What is AWS Secrets Manager?
+What is Amazon Secrets Manager?

-Why should I use AWS Secrets Manager?
+Why should I use Amazon Secrets Manager?

-AWS Secrets Manager protects access to your applications, services, and IT resources, without the upfront investment and on-going maintenance costs of operating your own infrastructure.
+Amazon Secrets Manager protects access to your applications, services, and IT resources, without the upfront investment and on-going maintenance costs of operating your own infrastructure.

 Secrets Manager is for IT administrators looking for a secure and scalable method to store and manage secrets.
 Security administrators responsible for meeting regulatory and compliance requirements can use Secrets Manager to monitor secrets and rotate secrets without a risk of impacting applications.
 Developers who want to replace hardcoded secrets in their applications can retrieve secrets programmatically from Secrets Manager.

-AWS Secrets Manager enables you to store, retrieve, control access to, rotate, audit, and monitor secrets centrally.
+Amazon Secrets Manager enables you to store, retrieve, control access to, rotate, audit, and monitor secrets centrally.

 You can encrypt secrets at rest to reduce the likelihood of unauthorized users viewing sensitive information.
 To retrieve secrets, you simply replace secrets in plain text in your applications with code to pull in those secrets programmatically using the Secrets Manager APIs.
-You use AWS Identity and Access Management (IAM) policies to control which users and applications can access these secrets.
-You can rotate passwords, on a schedule or on demand, for supported database types hosted on AWS, without a risk of impacting applications.
+You use Amazon Identity and Access Management (IAM) policies to control which users and applications can access these secrets.
+You can rotate passwords, on a schedule or on demand, for supported database types hosted on Amazon Web Services, without a risk of impacting applications.
 You can extend this functionality to rotate other secrets, such as passwords for Oracle databases hosted on Amazon EC2 or OAuth refresh tokens, by modifying sample Lambda functions.
-You can also audit and monitor secrets because Secrets Manager integrates with AWS CloudTrail, Amazon CloudWatch, and Amazon Simple Notification Service (Amazon SNS).
+You can also audit and monitor secrets because Secrets Manager integrates with Amazon CloudTrail, Amazon CloudWatch, and Amazon Simple Notification Service (Amazon SNS).

 You can manage secrets such as database credentials, on-premises resource credentials, SaaS application credentials, third-party API keys, and Secure Shell (SSH) keys.
 Secrets Manager enables you to store a JSON document which allows you to manage any text blurb that is 10 Kb or smaller.

 You can natively rotate credentials for Amazon Relational Database Service (RDS), Amazon DocumentDB, and Amazon Redshift.
-You can extend Secrets Manager to rotate other secrets, such as credentials for Oracle databases hosted on EC2 or OAuth refresh tokens, by modifying sample AWS Lambda functions available in the Secrets Manager documentation.
+You can extend Secrets Manager to rotate other secrets, such as credentials for Oracle databases hosted on EC2 or OAuth refresh tokens, by modifying sample Amazon Lambda functions available in the Secrets Manager documentation.

 How can my application use these secrets?

-To get started with AWS Secrets Manager:
+To get started with Amazon Secrets Manager: